-- 12. The extent and severity of harvesting disturbance on soil values will be minimised and damaged soil remediated.
-12. We there is a severity of harvesting disturbance on soil values will be minimised - 13.
-Water quality will not decline as a result of silvicultural treatment.
+- The extent and severity of harvesting disturbance on soil values will be minimised and damaged soil remediated.
+Water quality will not decline as a result of silvicultural treatment. - 13.
+Silvicultural treatment of native forest may be used to maintain or enhance the flow of water to surface and ground water reserves.